 The weighted PSI (\(WPSI^L\)) is well-suited metric to quantify non-IID in FL.
 We benchmark it against HD, JSD, and EMD~\cite{jimenez2024fedartml}, standard divergences for comparing distributions (see Section~\ref{sec:related}).
 Unlike these baselines, \(WPSI^L\) delivers fine-grained, client-level diagnostics with minimal overhead and, thanks to PSI’s classwise decomposition, enables per-class attribution to pinpoint labels driving divergence, capabilities HD/JSD/EMD generally lack without extra modifications.
 Thus, \(WPSI^L\) is an interpretable and efficient primary metric for non-IID assessment.

 To evaluate the practical utility of $WPSI^L$, we conducted a broad empirical study spanning multiple datasets, levels of non-IID data, partitioning schemes, and random seeds (see Section~\ref{sec:experiments}).
 Centralized datasets were partitioned using the Dirichlet~\cite{jimenez2024fedartml} and Similarity~\cite{wang2023distribution} partition protocols, after which we computed $WPSI^L$, HD, JSD, and EMD.
-Fig.~\ref{fig:wpsi_noniidness_both} depicts how these metrics vary with the degree of non-IID data, parameterized by $\alpha$ and $S$.
-Our findings are as follows: (i) $WPSI^L$ exhibits an exponential-decay trend as IID data increases under both protocols; (ii) JSD and HD change more nearly linearly with non-IID data across both schemes; and (iii) EMD is less reliable as a non-IID quantifier due to non-monotonic behavior, yielding identical values at distinct non-IID levels.
+Fig.~\ref{fig:wpsi_noniidness_both} shows the relationship between $WPSI^L$ and the degree of non-IID data, controlled by the Dirichlet parameter $\alpha$ and the Similarity parameter $S$, with the corresponding values of alternative metrics (HD, JSD, EMD) reported on the secondary axis.
+Our findings are as follows: (i) $WPSI^L$ decreases with increasing $\alpha$ and $S$ (i.e., as data become more IID), following a pronounced decay under both protocols; (ii) JSD and HD vary more smoothly and approximately linearly with $WPSI^L$ across both schemes; and (iii) EMD is less reliable as a non-IID quantifier due to non-monotonic behavior in some settings, potentially yielding identical values at distinct non-IID levels.

 Using the computed metrics as features, we trained LightGBM, Support Vector Machine (SVM), Multilayer Perceptron (MLP), and a Regression Tree to predict the Dirichlet parameter $\alpha$ and the Similarity parameter $S$.
 Feature-importance scores from these models (Fig.~\ref{fig:wpsi_feat_imp_all_CLI_LS_all_Alp_vert}) consistently ranked $WPSI^L$ highest, indicating it is the most informative measure of non-IID structure.